zauceee/PPLGPwn/README.md

 [![guide](https://img.youtube.com/vi/zYoesrUsIj8/0.jpg)](https://www.youtube.com/watch?v=zYoesrUsIj8)

-Secondly, after you jailbreak your own TV (ironic on how we use a jailbroken TV to jailbreak another device lol), you will need to follow the following steps:
+Secondly, after you jailbreak your own TV (ironic on how we use a jailbroken TV to jailbreak another device lol), you will need to follow the following steps (default ssh password: alpine):

 1.
 ```